 How to Wash Cloth Diapers

-Easy and effective, this is the best method for how to wash cloth diapers!
+Easy and effective, this is the best method for washing cloth diapers!
 You can follow this simple cloth diaper laundry routine to keep your diapers clean and odor-free.

 Cloth diapers in a laundry basket.

-Laundry detergent – It doesn’t have to be a detergent specifically for cloth diapers, though it can be.
-You can use whatever you use on your own clothes so long as it’s free of fabric softeners (which can cause buildup) and preferably fragrances.
+• Laundry detergent – It doesn’t have to be a detergent specifically for cloth diapers, though it can be.
+The main thing is that it’s free of fabric softeners (which can cause buildup) and preferably fragrances.
 Tide is the most popular choice for washing cloth diapers.
+You can also make your own cloth diaper detergent with just a few simple ingredients!

 Step 1: Rinse the diaper